Is your daily stretching routine actually making you more flexible: or just burning time on the floor?

 Most people treat flexibility as a patience problem: hold the stretch longer, wait for results.
 But the research tells a more complicated story.
-Flexibility is largely genetic, trainable only within narrow limits, and the way most people approach it β static holds before a workout β may actually be hurting their performance.
+Long-term range of motion improves with consistent stretching and full-range strength work, while static holds before hard training can reduce performance.
 This article gives you the full picture, backed by six peer-reviewed sources, and a structured 8-minute routine that accounts for all of it.

 Why Flexibility Is Harder to Build Than Strength